Deiv101/Time_Series_Analysis/README.md

 Predicted *Y_t* = Constant + Linear combination Lags of *Y* (upto *p* lags) + Linear Combination of Lagged forecast errors (upto *q* lags)

-The objective, therefore, is to identify the values of *p*, *d* and $q$.
+The objective, therefore, is to identify the values of *p*, *d* and *q*.
 But the real question is, how?

 Let’s start with finding the $d$.